Xiaoyu-Tong/TargetOrientedMultimodalFusion--AntidepressantResponse/README.md

 TOMMF is a end-to-end learning framework consisting of two steps: 1) multimodal fusion, and 2) target prediction.
 The multimodal fusion step takes SC and FC features and uses a CCA-inspired loss to identify SC-FC covariation dimensions that maximize the association between SC and FC dimensions.
 Essentially, SC-FC covariation features are weighted sums of SC and FC dimensions that represent their consensus information.
 Then these features are used to predict the clinical target of interest (e.g., treatment response).
 Notably, in addition to this forward propogation, there is also a reciprocal feedback from prediction target to multimodal fusion ensuring the clinical relevance of identified SC-FC covariation dimensions.
 The bidirectional propagation yields covariation features representing both SC-FC interplay and target-relevant information.

 <!-- ### Advantages of TOMMF
+Three key advantages of TOMMF are endowed by its design: 1) Enhanced target relevance for multimodal features, 2) Ability to examine the interplay between modalities, and 3) Enhanced robustness of biomarkers.
 -->

 <!-- ### Key Results